GiscardBiamby/Twitter-COMMs/README.md

-# Twitter-COMMs
+# Twitter-COMMs: Detecting Climate, COVID, and Military Multimodal Misinformation

+This repository contains a large-scale multimodal dataset with 884k tweets relevant to the topics of Climate Change, COVID-19, and Military Vehicles.
 Our technical report can be found here: <https://arxiv.org/abs/2112.08594>

-## Data
+## Getting Started

-The NewsCLIPpings style training set, which includes both pristine and falsified samples, used in the paper are in the `./data/news_clippings/` folder.
+1. Download our dataset of multimodal tweets from `./data/original/twitter_comms_dataset.csv`.
+Twitter restricts distribution of data pulled from their API, so we can only share the tweet ids.
+To obtain captions and images, we provide scripts to rehydrate tweets and download the images in `./scripts/`.

-The dataset of just the Tweet_ids is in the `./data/tweets/twitter_comms_dataset.csv` file.
-Twitter restricts distribution of data pulled from their API, so we can only share the Tweet_id's.
-You can get the full data by "rehydrating" the tweets.
-We provide scripts to rehydrate and also download the images in `./scripts/`.
+2. Consider using our automatically generated random and hard mismatches provided in `./data/train_val` for training.

 ## Cite Our Work